-Spring 2019 GreenScape – Annapolis Mayor Gavin Buckley and the City of Annapolis invite you to help make Maryland’s capital city a beautiful place during 2019.
-This year’s GreenScape will take place on Saturday, April 27.
-To learn more, please contact Marisa Wittlinger.
+Fall 2019 GreenScape "Make A Difference Day" – Annapolis Mayor Gavin Buckley and the City of Annapolis invite you to help make Maryland’s capital city a beautiful place during 2019.
+This year’s Fall GreenScape will be on Saturday, October 26.
+To learn more, contact Marisa Wittlinger.

 GreenScape is a city and community partnership investment of beautification, clean-up, and planting in public spaces throughout the City of Annapolis.
 GreenScape was founded through the efforts of former Mayor Ellen Moyer and the Annapolis Recreation and Parks Advisory Board.
 Since 1991, hundreds of projects have been initiated and adopted by individuals, community groups and neighborhood associations.
 GreenScape takes place each spring with additional endeavors in the fall during the national Make a Difference Day, a national effort encouraging groups and individuals to volunteer in their community to improve the lives of others.

 Thank you to all of the volunteers that joined us Saturday, October 27, 2018 and participated in “Make a Difference Day” by volunteering for the City’s fall GreenScape project.
 New in 2018, the City now participates in the Journey North Tulip Test Garden.
 You can help scientists track season and climate changes around the world -- when your tulips emerge and bloom, you will announce the arrival of spring in Annapolis!